Komarimasu Button

 こまりますボタン

-The Komarimasu Button (often called the “Troubled Button” or “Help Button”) is a novelty sound-and-light toy produced by Japanese 100-yen store giant DAISO.
-Designed to resemble the stop button on Japanese buses and the call bell found in service venues, it plays a specific voice line and lights up when pressed.
+The Komarimasu Button (often translated as the “Troubled Button” or “Help Button”) is a novelty sound-and-light toy sold by Japanese 100-yen giant DAISO.
+It mimics the look of Japanese bus stop-request buttons and service call bells.
+Pressing it triggers a specific voice clip and a light effect.

-This product belongs to DAISO’s line of novelty electronic gadgets, typically priced at 100 yen (before tax).
-It was designed as a stress-relief toy, a fun interactive gadget, or a proxy voice tool for specific situations.
+This item is part of DAISO’s novelty electronic toy lineup and is usually priced at 100 yen (before tax).
+It is intended as a stress-relief toy, a playful interactive gadget, or a “speak-for-me” tool in awkward situations.

 Key Features